avid-technology/VideoEditorialInTheCloud/Avid_Edit_In_The_Cloud_Terraform/README.md

 Each module contains a Readme document to explain what the collection can build.

 For the proof of concept, we will deploy the following network in this order: 1) Core 2) Remote 3) Storage 4) Workstations 5) Transfer 6) MediaCentral 7) Monitor.
-Feel free to bypass a collection creation if you do not need it for your own environment.
+Feel free to bypass a collection creation if you do not need it in your own environment.

 ![current + Next Version](./network.png)